Jump to:

 Eating areas

 A worker must not eat, chew gum or smoke in a lead process area.
-Eating and food preparation and storage areas must be isolated from work areas.
 Do not wear / take contaminated clothing into 'clean areas' including food preparation areas.
 Clean hands thoroughly before eating and drinking.

 Personal protective equipment (PPE)